-The CID Restaurants and other Small Businesses Relief Fund – managed and disbursed by the Chinatown International District Business Improvement Area, Friends of Little Saigon, and the Seattle Chinatown International District Preservation and Development Authority – will give direct dollars to the small businesses in the CID to help them mitigate the impacts of this pandemic.
+The CID Restaurants and other Small Businesses Relief Fund – managed and disbursed by the Chinatown International District Business Improvement Area, Friends of Little Saigon, and the Seattle Chinatown International District Preservation and Development Authority (the CID Business Relief Team) – will give direct dollars to the small businesses in the CID to help them mitigate the impacts of this pandemic.
 The fund was seeded by a generous $100,000 donation from Vulcan.
 This initial contribution will focus on restaurants in the neighborhood, which have seen a severe decline in business since early February.

 Additional donations raised by this fund will continue to be distributed directly to small businesses in the CID as we continue to learn the impacts of this situation on our neighborhood.
 100% of the seed money from Vulcan and your individual donations will go directly to our small businesses.

 SCIDpda will act as a fiscal sponsor for this project, accepting donations through our 501(c)3; all donations are tax-deductible.